 Large talent pool.
 An agency will give you instant access to a large talent pool that you can’t easily duplicate in-house.
 This pool will represent a diverse range of technologies and specialties.
 You’ll find data crunchers, AI experts, strategists, UX wizards, engineers, and product developers.

 Instant expertise.
 An agency can immediately fill the gaps in your transformation team.
 Under the direction of your CTO, you can deploy the talent to the task much faster than hiring and training in-house.
+Additionally, an agency can provide you with relevant case studies, such as digital transformation examples in manufacturing, that can help guide your journey towards success.

 Cost effective.
 Most agencies have access to talent worldwide.
 Not only do they save you the associated human resources costs, they may hire in markets where you aren’t able.